insideoutlizard/rust-timesheet-tracker/README.md

-# Rust Timesheet Tracker
+# Rust Project Tracker

-A simple command-line tool for loggin and reviewing things that aren't programming sessions.
-This is mainly intended as a learning project to explore Rust programming.

----
+A fast, lightweight, and cross‑platform command‑line tool for logging and reviewing **any kind of project work** — from creative writing to home renovations.
+Built in Rust for reliability and speed, it’s designed to grow from a simple tracker into a full‑featured personal project management suite.

+────────────────────────────────────────────

-## Features
+## ✦ Features

-- **Track sessions** with date, project name, description, and duration (in minutes)
+- Track sessions with **date**, **project name**, **description**, and **duration** (in minutes)
-- **Persistent storage** in a local JSON file
+- Persistent storage in a local JSON file
-- **View all entries** in a clean list
+- View all entries in a clean, readable list
-- **Summarize total time** spent on a specific project
+- Summarize total time spent on a specific project
-- **Cross-platform** - runs anywhere Rust can
+- Runs anywhere Rust can compile

----
+────────────────────────────────────────────

-## Installation
+## ⌘ Installation

 1. **Clone the repo**
     ```bash